-The balance on the Company's note receivable was paid in full during the first quarter of the current fiscal year.
-Previously, the note receivable consisted of the outstanding payments owed by OEM Group in connection with our sale to them of our legacy etch and PVD assets completed in March 2010.
+The outstanding balance of cash owed on the Company's note receivable from OEM was paid in full during the first quarter of the current fiscal year.
 The Company was entitled to receive an additional contingent payment of \$440 related to the terms of the sale, which was paid in full in two installments.
 The first installment of \$300 was paid on July 5, 2011, and the second installment of \$140 was paid on October 7, 2011.
-The first installment was classified as a gain on sale of discontinued operations in the second quarter of the current fiscal year.
+In connection with the installment plan, the Company received an additional \$5 in interest payment.
+Both the first and second installments were classified as a gain on sale of discontinued operations in the second and third quarters of the current fiscal year.